QuynhChen/QuynhChen.github.io/blog/c1-chefs-kitchen.md

-Shereef's Fireside Chat
+SHEREEF'S FIRESIDE CHAT

-  Thoughts on Shereef's aim for The DBC Experience.
+  Thoughts on Shereef's ideology behind The DBC Experience.

 9/28/14

-Shereef, the founder of DBC, describes his aim for The DBC Experience when he first created and as he continually modify DBC.
+Shereef, the founder of DBC, describes his aim for The DBC Experience when he first created and as he continually modifies DBC.

 THE DBC EXPERIENCE

-My interpretation of the DBC experience is that it exists to garner creativity.
+My interpretation of the DBC experience is that DBC exists to garner creativity.

 Shereef describes the consumer mindset as a hindrance to creativity and limits learning.
 Consumer mindset is the idea that we sit back and judge a product, therefore we do not feel the urge to interact and make grand changes beyond criticizing from the outside looking in.